UfoPilotTools/UPSyskey/README.md

 How to install?
 Before we start:

-    Install this program only on a virtual machines!
+    Install this program only on a virtual machine!
     You MUST HAVE owner rights for deleting or renaming syskey.exe in windows/system32.
 See also Tip 1 below.

 STEPS